Yet if you are sending out your resume and not getting the desired responses, there is likely some work to be done.

 2. KNOW YOUR VALUE: Top executives share many similar skills and values, but no two are exactly alike.
 Why should YOU be chosen to spearhead a department or helm an organization over someone else?

 Spend time contemplating your ‘10% difference’.
 Drill down to identify what makes you an authority in your industry and flesh out examples of where you’ve risen to the challenge.
 You need to convince high-level recruiters, boards, committees, and executive management that you can make a big impact to business.

 Provide specific revenue growth, cost-savings, or productivity gains to support your skills.

-Develop a strong value proposition to summarize your high-level experiences and work to support this statement throughout the document.
-Targeted branding or value proposition statements include:
+Develop a strong value proposition to summarize your high-level experiences, or a powerful headline – and work to support these claims throughout the document.
+Targeted headlines or value proposition statements include:

-CEO Driving Organizational Change, Success, and Rapid Growth
+CEO: Drives Organizational Change, Success, and Rapid Growth Within Fortune 500 Companies

 Chief Financial Officer | Controller | Assistant Controller

 Streamlines Financial Processes and Implements Cost-Efficient Technologies, Saving over $3M in One Year.